Department of Urology

 Surgical techniques

-For minimally invasive, precise procedures with very little blood loss and a shorter hospital stay, we rely on surgical techniques such as
+For minimally invasive, precise procedures with very little blood loss and shorter hospital stays, we rely on surgical techniques such as:

 • DaVinci robot systems of the latest generation